 STUDENTS WITH DISABILITIES

 Students with documented disabilities may arrange for support through Evergreen’s Access Services in Library 2153 or call 360-867-6348.
+Support from Access Services must be requested before each academic quarter.

 Master of environmental studies student association (mesa)

 The Master of Environmental Studies Student Association (MESA) exists to generate solidarity, to provide a voice for the students, and to provide students with professional development opportunities not readily available through the regular academic program.
 The MES students select one to three coordinators to develop unique activities and events of particular interest to their constituents.
-These events are tailored to graduate students, open to the Evergreen and sometimes local communities, and aimed at personal, professional or intellectual development.
+These events are tailored to graduate students, and are generally open tothe Evergreen community.
+Some events, like the annual Rachel Carson Forum, is open to the public. , Events are aimed at personal, professional or intellectual development.

 The MESA coordinators are selected in the spring or early fall and serve for a year.
 Compensation may be available.
 Students interested in serving as coordinator should speak to the current MESA coordinator or contact the Assistant Director.
 Historically, MESA has organized or participated in over 20 events and activities per year.
 These have included lectures, workshops, films, panel discussions, social events, and the Rachel Carson Forum.
 In addition, the organization has used its resources to publish thesis abstracts, sponsor student participation in conferences, join environmental organizations, and volunteer in the community.